Why March is the Best Time to Visit Fairbanks Alaska

 Denali in winter

 Take a winter day trip to Denali National Park – much of the park is under deep snow, but you can enjoy exploring the trails by snowshoe or skis, visit the sled dog kennels and see some great views of Denali.
-Drive yourself or let a guide to the driving – you can even return on the Alaska Railroad!

 Take a hike to Castner Glacier and Castner ice caves

-At the entrance to Castner Ice Cave
+Me at the entrance to Castner Ice Cave

-If you’re up for the (very scenic) 2.5-3 hour drive each way from Fairbanks and you enjoy hiking in the snow, don’t miss Castner Glacier!
-A 1.25 mile mostly flat hike takes you to the edge of the glacier and the entrance to the ice caves.
 The trip is short but there can be deep snow and it can be very cold and windy, so make sure to be prepared in this remote wilderness area.
 Ice caves are by nature dangerous to enter so this adventure is at your own risk.
+I recommend going with a guide if you want to check out the ice caves.
 Learn all about how to get to there here.

 The hot water of Chena Hot Springs and the cold winter air of Fairbanks create steam and frost on the rocks and trees surrounding the hot pools